 6.5.x).
 If it works, you could then try

 In addition to the automigrations and manual migrations above, there are also optional migrations that you should consider.
-These are things that we’ve deprecated in Storybook 7 (but remain backwards compatible), or best practices that should help you be more productive in the future.
+These are features that we’ve deprecated in Storybook 7 (but remain backwards compatible), or best practices that should help you be more productive in the future.

 - Upgrade to Component Story Format v3 (CSF3), the latest iteration of our example format